 - Choose a gentle, alcohol-free cleanser, such as an organic cleansing balm rich in nourishing oils

-- Avoid harsh exfoliators, strong detergents and very hot water
+- Avoid using harsh exfoliators, strong detergents and very hot water on your face

 - Dry skin needs regular stimulation with massage and a balancing facial oil rich in ingredients such as Rosehip and Pomegranate